Tue & Thu at 4:00 - 5:50pm

 Assistant Professor, School of Electrical Engineering and Computer Science

 In this class, you will learn basic principles of Human-Computer Interaction (HCI), including how to design and prototype user interfaces and interactive systems, based on the needs of users, and how to evaluate such interfaces and systems rigorously.

 At the completion of this course, students will be able to:

 CS 565 is a hands-on course.
 You'll be expected to actively participate in projects, activities, and discussion.
 A significant portion of the class will be devoted to a team project (~4-person groups).
 Each team will design, prototype, and evaluate user interfaces.

-Because of this highly interactive nature, we cannot easily transform every component of the class into online.
-Therefore, instead, we will use a "flipped classroom" model for this term.
+Because of this highly interactive nature, we will use a "flipped classroom" model for this term.
 We will still meet at our scheduled class time via Zoom, but you will do readings and watch videos before the class, and during the class time, we will be doing in-class activities and project working sessions with your teammates.

-Your performance will be evaluated via group projects, individual assignments, nano-quizzes, and active participation.
-There is no exams.
-Weights will be as follows (subject to change):
+Your performance will be evaluated via group projects, individual assignments, quizzes, and active participation.
+There will be no final exams.
+Instead, we will consider:

 Note: The team receives one grade for the group project.
 However, allocation of the grade among team members will in some cases not be equal, if team members do not contribute relatively equally to the effort.